 Use our Birth Choice tool to visit the page dedicated to your local unit to find out about car parking and other useful facilities on site, like vending machines and cafes.

-Birth partner’s car journey checklist
+Birth partner’s checklist for the journey

 Make sure you have the items on this list ready in advance – preferably a month before the due date as babies can arrive at unexpected times – so you’re as prepared as possible for the big day.